And get a peek at Chapter 1 right here:

 Though the stars had not yet come out, I'd seemed to see them before my eyes—both above me and below me.
 I'd felt myself sinking pleasantly into darkness.

-As I looked around, a sensation stole over me that I had felt once before.
+As I looked around now, a sensation stole over me that I had felt once before.
 I felt as if the silence around me was watchful—as if the very air were holding its breath, waiting to see what I would do.
-I hadn't known what the feeling had meant back then, but I knew what it meant now.

 But whoever had thrown the rock had disappeared quickly.